ssb-junkyard/ssb-msg-schemas/README.md

    - Of the attributes specified here, `name` and `image` are votable.
    - Therefore, `name` and `image` should not appear in the same message.
    - Reason: vote messages cant differentiate on content within a message.
 If `name` and `image` are grouped together, a vote on the message is a vote on both pieces of information.
+ - Typically, `type: about` is for users, but it can also be used on msgs and blobs.